 How should we package electronics for recycling?

-It depends on what you’re shipping.
-Each type of IT asset comes with its own set of packaging regulations.
+It certainly depends on what you’re shipping.
+Each type of IT asset comes, for instance, with its own set of packaging regulations.
 To make it as easy for you as possible, we supply detailed instructions once we know your needs.

 Where are you located?

 Our headquarters are located in Phoenix, Ariz.
 The address is: 325 E. Pinnacle Peak Rd., Suite 100.